Solving multiphysics-based inverse problems with learned surrogates and constraints

 \subsubsection{Trained normalizing flows as constraints}

 }

 As we mentioned before, adding constraints to the solution of non-convex optimization problems offers guarantees that model iterates remain within constrained sets.
-When solving inverse problems with learned surrogates, it is important that model iterates remain ``in distribution'', which can be achieved by recasting Equation~\ref{eq-inv-end2end2end} into the following constrained form:
+When solving inverse problems with learned surrogates, it is important that model iterates remain ``in distribution'', which can be achieved by recasting the optimization problem in Equation Equation~\ref{eq-inv-fno} into the following constrained form:

 To arrive at this constrained optimization problem, two important changes were made.
 First, the permeability \(\mathbf{K}\) is replaced by the output of a trained NF with trained weights \(\mathbf{w}^\ast\) obtained by minimizing Equation~\ref{eq-train-nf}.
 This reparameterization in terms of the latent variable, \(\mathbf{z}\), produces permeabilities that are in distribution as long as \(\mathbf{z}\) remains distributed according to the standard normal distribution.
 Second, we added a constraint on this latent space variable in Equation~\ref{eq-inv-fno-nf}, which ensures that the latent variable \(\mathbf{z}\) remains within an \(\ell_2\)-norm ball of size \(\tau\).